Folkestone Groomers Directory

 What Hand-Stripping Achieves

-Hand-Stripping removes old, ready-to-shed guard hairs from the follicle to make space for new wiry growth.
+Hand-stripping removes old, ready-to-shed guard hairs from the follicle to make space for new wiry growth.
 When the coat is "blown" (loose and ready) and technique is correct, most dogs tolerate the process well.

 The process works with the natural hair growth cycle.
 When older guard hairs are in the telogen/exogen phase, they lift cleanly without discomfort.
 Removing these ready-to-shed hairs: